nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/automation/use-of-mvel-in-automation-chains.md

     {{/callout}}

-*   **Relative paths**: each time you need to use a path expression (whether it is as a direct parameter of an operation, such as move, or in a an NXQL query, for STARTSWITH operator, you can leverage relative path capability:
+*   **Relative paths**: Each time you need to use a path expression (whether it is as a direct parameter of an operation, such as move, or in a an NXQL query, for STARTSWITH operator, you can leverage relative path capability:

     *   "." will be replaced by path of input document;
     *   ".." will be replaced by path of parent of input document.

-*   **CurrentDate**: you can use the `CurrentDate` object, that will provide various utility methods to get the current date value, see below.
+*   **CurrentDate**: You can use the `CurrentDate` object, that will provide various utility methods to get the current date value, see below.

-*   **Context.principal.model.getPropertyValue("schema:field")**: gets the current user property.
+*   **Context.principal.model.getPropertyValue("schema:field")**: Returns the current user property.
 By default users implements user.xsd schema.
 So if you want for instance the company name, `Context.principal.model.getPropertyValue("user:company")`.
 But if your users implements other schemas, you choose your "schema prefix (or name if don't set) : field name"
-*   **CurrentUser.actingUser**: in a workflow context, all the automation operations executed by the workflow engine are executed using a temporary unrestricted session (if the current user is not an administrator, this is a session with the user "system").
+*   **CurrentUser.actingUser**: In a workflow context, all the automation operations executed by the workflow engine are executed using a temporary unrestricted session (if the current user is not an administrator, this is a session with the user "system").
 This variable allows you to fetch the current user.
 This can also be useful when the operation "Users and groups > Login as" has been used in order to retrieve the current username.

     {{#> callout type='info' }}

     Note that `currentUser` is an alias for `CurrentUser`.

     {{/callout}}
-*   **Event:** in an event handler context, the Event object can be used to access some of the event's properties.
+*   **Event:** In an event handler context, the Event object can be used to access some of the event's properties.
 For instance **`@{Event.getName()}`** will return the event name.

 ## {{> anchor 'doc-wrapper'}}Document Wrapper

 The Document wrapper, used by the system for any document put in scripting context (whether under a variable name, or as the input document ("Document") provides several utility methods:

-*   `Document.parent`: returns a document wrapper of the parent of the document;
+*   `Document.parent`: Returns a document wrapper of the parent of the document;

-*   `Document.workspace`: returns a document wrapper of the parent workspace of the document;
+*   `Document.workspace`: Returns a document wrapper of the parent workspace of the document;

-*   `Document.domain`: returns a document wrapper of the parent domain of the document;
+*   `Document.domain`: Returns a document wrapper of the parent domain of the document;

-*   `Document.path`: returns a string representing the value of the path of the document, like "/default-domain/workspaces/my-workspace";
+*   `Document.path`: Returns a string representing the value of the path of the document, like "/default-domain/workspaces/my-workspace";

-*   `Document.title`: returns the title of the document;
+*   `Document.title`: Returns the title of the document;

-*   `Document.description`: returns the description of the document;
+*   `Document.description`: Returns the description of the document;

-*   `Document.type`: returns the Nuxeo EP Document type of the document (like "File", "Folder", ...);
+*   `Document.type`: Returns the Nuxeo EP Document type of the document (like "File", "Folder", ...);

-*   `Document.lifeCycle`: returns the current lifecycle state of the document;
+*   `Document.lifeCycle`: Returns the current lifecycle state of the document;

-*   `Document.name`: returns the name of the document (last part of the path);
+*   `Document.name`: Returns the name of the document (last part of the path);

-*   `Document.versionLabel`: returns the version name of the document (like "1.1"...).
+*   `Document.versionLabel`: Returns the version name of the document (like "1.1"...).

 {{#> callout type='info' }}

 Note that `currentDocument` is an alias for `Document`.

+{{/callout}}

+{{#> callout type='info' }}

+Also note that we listed here the main accessors. `Documne` is a `DocumentWrapper`and you can also [check the code](https://github.com/nuxeo-archives/nuxeo-features/blob/master/nuxeo-automation/nuxeo-automation-core/src/main/java/org/nuxeo/ecm/automation/core/scripting/DocumentWrapper.java) to see all the available accessors.
+For exemple, you also can `hasFacet(String facet)`, `hasSchema(String schemaName)`...
+Make sure to select the branch corresponding to the version of Nuxeo you are using.

 {{/callout}}